 Curated by: Maria Giuseppina Di Monte e Gabriele Simongini

-Wang Yancheng, one of the most internationally known Chinese artists, arrives at the National Gallery of Modern and Contemporary Art under the sign of dialogue and mutual exchange between Eastern tradition and Western pictorial research.
-The exhibition, curated by Maria Giuseppina Di Monte and Gabriele Simongini, features 34 paintings, many of which are large and made for the occasion.
-It is promoted by the National Gallery and organized by the International Foundation for Modern and Contemporary Art and the Foundation for Chinese Art in Italy.
+Wang Yancheng , one of the most internationally known Chinese artists, arrives at the National Gallery of Modern and Contemporary Art under the sign of dialogue and mutual exchange between Eastern tradition and Western pictorial research.
+The exhibition, curated by Maria Giuseppina Di Monte and Gabriele Simongini, presents 34 paintings, many of which are large and made for the occasion.
+It is promoted by the National Gallery and organized by the International Foundation of Modern and Contemporary Art and the Foundation for Chinese Art in Italy.

 Chinese by birth and French by adoption , Wang Yancheng thinks that "by combining science and art we can discover the truth of the future".
 Thus the artist becomes an intermediary between macrocosm (the void in the endless space of the Universe, as he himself wrote) and microcosm (for example, the quantum as an elementary particle associated with a force field).
 As Maria Giuseppina Di Monte writes, “the exhibition will present large-format works, mostly rectangular, which do not betray the classic concept of painting, rather they pursue it under the banner of the awareness that history and memory are founding values of our civilization: of the West as well as the East.